-- This included care and risk assessments, care plans, medical records and investigation and test results. - The practice shared relevant information with other services in a timely way, for example when referring patients to other services. - GPs met on a daily basis and discussed treatment options for patients using their combined knowledge and experience to help ensure best practice.
+- This included care and risk assessments, care plans, medical records and investigation and test results. - The practice shared relevant information with other services in a timely way, for example when referring patients to other services.

 Staff worked together and with other health and social care professionals to understand and meet the range and complexity of patients' needs and to assess and plan ongoing care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
-Meetings took place with other health care professionals on a monthly basis when care plans were routinely reviewed and updated for patients with complex needs.
+Monthly multi-disciplinary meetings took place with other health care professionals including the diabetic specialist nurse, district nurses, MacMillan and clinical care co-ordinator when care plans were routinely reviewed and updated for patients with complex needs including palliative and end of life care.